You have no items in your shopping cart.

 Our Dry Cleaning Leather and Sheepskin page answers many of the common queries raised by our customers.

-We are keen to ensure that you enjoy wearing your leather garment and are confident in the use of our leather care and cleaning products.
+We are keen to ensure that you enjoy wearing your leather jacket and are confident in the use of our leather care and cleaning products.
 Designed exclusively for Lakeland Leather these products help enhance and prolong the life of your garment.
 Should you require any further advice on leather care and cleaning, please contact your local Lakeland Leather store or our Customer Care Department on 015394 39030.